Column: Composting made easy

 Make and use compost in your Florida-Friendly Landscaping™ garden!
 It is a valuable resource that you cannot afford to throw away!

-Just as a reminder, we are moved to our new office at the North Charlotte Regional Park at 1120 O’Donnell Blvd, Port Charlotte FL 33953.
-Our phone numbers and email addresses will remain the same.
-Our Eastport Environmental Demonstration Garden will continue to be open to the public outside the gate at 25550 Harbor View Road.
-You can continue to call our Master Gardener volunteers on the Plant Lifeline on Mondays, Wednesdays and Fridays from 1-4 p.m., at 764-4340 for gardening help and insight into their role as an Extension volunteer through the first of the new year.

 Don’t forget to visit our other County Plant Clinics in the area.
-Please check this link for a complete list of site locations, dates and times — bit.ly/330n0DI.
-I thank you for your continued support of Extension during this transitional time.
+Check this link for a complete list of site locations, dates and times — bit.ly/330n0DI.

-Ralph E. Mitchell is the Director/Horticulture Agent for the UF/IFAS Charlotte County Extension Service.
-He can be reached at 941-764-4344 or ralph.mitchell@charlottecountyfl.gov.
+Ralph E. Mitchell is the director/horticulture agent for the UF/IFAS Extension Service.
+He can be reached at 941-764-4344.

 Post a comment as